MrEthicalHackerOfNight/php-hello-world/README.md

 # php-hello-world
 A simple hello-world for composer
+## for full step by step guide please refer to (documentation for intuji pdf)

 Step 1: Pull the Docker Image
 Open your terminal in Kali and run: